slevinas/otel-collector-best-practices/README.md

 **A**: See /docs/GEN-CERTS.md or use Vault/cert-manager in prod.
 Key is to ensure SANs match what clients actually use.

+## Live Example

+See [this demo branch](https://github.com/slevinas/xplg-api-benchmaker-runner/tree/demo/otel-collector-mtls-taging-processor-file-exporter) for a runnable project using the configs and best practices described here.

+---

 **Maintained by the Observability/QA team – see /docs/ for more in-depth scenarios and config examples.**

 ---